Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 ### Source acquisition
 NOTE: bear in mind that these techniques were developed in the US with the US legal framework in mind.
 The main point is that digital evidence is brittle.
-If it is modified there is no way to tell (not tamper evident) and theoretically it can also be created (a perfect fake)
+If it is modified there is no way to tell (not tamper evident) and theoretically it can also be created (a perfect fake).
 For these reason we need at least to ensure that when we collect digital evidence we are not modifying it in the process and no modifications occur after the acquisition.
 This is done using hashes.
 Hashes are used as a "digital seal" on the evidence to make sure that it has not been modified **since the moment the hash was calculated.** This is very important because it doesn't mean that it was not modified before, also the hash by itself cannot help us tell what was modified.
 Hashes should alse be kept correctly, preferrably sealed in writing or digitally signed.

 To acquire data often linux based tools are used or embedded devices that perform the copy.
-The copy that we want is a bit by bit copy of the whole drive (bitstream image) in order not to loose any information that may be present
+The copy that we want is a bit by bit copy of the whole drive (bitstream image) in order not to lose any information that may be present

 General approach:
-- disconnect media from orignal machine if possible
+- disconnect media from orignal machine, if possible
 - use a write blocker to ensure no modification
 - compute the hash of the source
 `dd if=/dev/sda conv=noerror,sync | sha256su`